osome-iu/osometweet/README.md

 ### Pagination

-`get_followers()` and `get_following()` can return no more than 1,000 results in each query.
-If you need to get more, you can use pagination.
-Here is an example of how to get another 1,000 followers using the `meta.next_token` field from the response of the previous request:
+`get_followers()` and `get_following()` return no more than 1,000 results in each request, use pagination if need more Here is an example showing how to get another 1,000 followers using the `meta.next_token` field from the response of the previous request:

 ```python
 from osometweet import OsomeTweet, OAuth2